pcafrica/advanced_programming_2023-2024/lectures/05/05-c++_functions_templates.md

 constexpr int result2 = Multiply<2, 7>(); // Calculates 2 * 7 at compile-time.
 ```

-Only for integral types can be used (e.g., integers, enumerations, pointers, ...)
+Only integral types can be used (e.g., integers, enumerations, pointers, ...).

+`constexpr` can be applied to variables, functions, and constructors, to ensure that they are evaluated at **compile time**.

 ---